vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_4/descriptor_abstractions.md

 };
 ```

-We are doing some memory tricks with the use of std::deque here. std::deque is guaranteed to keep pointers to elements valid, so we can take advante of that mechanic when we add new `VkWriteDescriptorSet` into the writes array.
+We are doing some memory tricks with the use of std::deque here. std::deque is guaranteed to keep pointers to elements valid, so we can take advantage of that mechanic when we add new `VkWriteDescriptorSet` into the writes array.

 Lets look at the definition of `VkWriteDescriptorSet`
 ```cpp